it-at-m/refarch-templates/docs/getting-started.md

 By default, the template supports two Maven profiles:

-- `local`: Contains the necessary configurations for running the application locally, including settings for ports, SSO, and the database
+- `local`: Contains the necessary configurations for running the application. locally, including settings for ports, SSO, and the database
-- `no-security`: Configured to operate without security measures for development or testing purposes.
+- `no-security`: Configured to operate without security measures for development. or testing purposes.
+- `json-logging`: Switches logging from textual to JSON output (only relevant when deployed).

 ## Frontend & Web Components